anton-rs/kona/book/src/fpp-dev/targets.md

 - other: revert with error code on unrecognized instructions

-`asterisc` supports a plethora of syscalls, documented [in the repository][asterisc-syscalls]. `kona` offers an interface for programs to directly invoke several syscalls:
+`asterisc` supports a plethora of syscalls, documented [in the repository][asterisc-syscalls]. `kona` offers an interface for programs to directly invoke a select few syscalls:
 1. `EXIT` - Terminate the process with the provided exit code.
 1. `WRITE` - Write the passed buffer to the passed file descriptor.
 1. `READ` - Read the specified number of bytes from the passed file descriptor.